dskjal/comfyui-yolov8-simple/README.md

 ## Install

-1. Install from the manager or in comfyui `custom_nodes` dir and `https://github.com/dskjal/comfyui-yolov8-simple.git`
+1. Install from the manager
 2. put detect or seg models in comfyui `models/yolov8` dir

 ## How to use